UK Inflation Rises In September

-LONDON (dpa-AFX) - UK consumer price inflation accelerated in September as restaurant and café prices increased driven by the Eat Out to Help Out scheme, the Office for National Statistics said Wednesday.
+LONDON (dpa-AFX) - UK consumer price inflation accelerated in September as restaurant and café prices increased, driven by the end of the Eat Out to Help Out scheme, the Office for National Statistics said Wednesday.

 Consumer prices climbed 0.5 percent annually, faster than the 0.2 percent increase seen in August.